Trisha Low

 Trisha Low is an American author and poet.

 Life and career

 Low graduated from the University of Pennsylvania with a BA and New York University with an MA in Performance Studies.

 She contributed to the 2011 publication, Against Expression: An Anthology of Conceptual Writing, edited by Craig Dworkin and Kenneth Goldsmith.

-Her 2013 book, The Compleat Purge examines how fantasy can impact perceptions including perceptions of female identity.
+Her 2013 book, The Compleat Purge, examines how fantasy can impact perceptions including those of female identity.